clearlinux/clear-linux-documentation/source/network_boot.rst

       systemctl restart systemd-networkd

 #.
 Configure NAT to route traffic from the private network to the public
    network, effectively turning the PXE server into a router.
-Persist these changes across reboots by saving the changes to the firewall.
+To keep these changes in spite of reboots, save the changes to the firewall.

    .. code-block:: console